 It doesn’t take too long for someone using a Box – especially a teacher – to say “it would be great if you could make your own”.
-We’ve listened to that instinct, and are now ready to release the first edition of Make Your Own Museum in a Box.
+We’ve listened to that instinct, and have developed Make Your Own Museum in a Box, which anyone can purchase.

 We’re offering a four types of Make Your Own Kit: